isc-projects/stork/doc/user/install.rst

    Providing the CA certificate path enables the TLS client certificate verification.
-Any HTTP request to the server assigned with a missing, invalid, or untrusted TLS certificate will be rejected.
+Any HTTP request to the server assigned with a missing, invalid, or untrusted TLS certificate is rejected.

 * ``STORK_REST_STATIC_FILES_DIR`` - a directory with static files served in the user interface

-   The ``STORK_REST_STATIC_FILES_DIR`` should be set to ``/usr/share/stork/www`` for the Stork Server installed from the binary packages.
-It's the default location for the static content.
+   The ``STORK_REST_STATIC_FILES_DIR`` should be set to ``/usr/share/stork/www`` for the Stork server installed from binary packages; this is the default location for static content.

 * ``STORK_REST_BASE_URL`` - the base URL of the UI